jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 #### 2.4 CIA Cycles

-We have eliminated the Enable cycle as implemented in all original Amiga designs.
+The Enable cycle as implemented in all original Amiga designs has been eliminated.
 The E-Cycle operates at 1/10 the CPU clock speed, which is approximately 0.71MHz in the original Amiga architecture.
-While still relatively slow, we can cut the CIA access time significantly by implementing the 2MHz timings from the 8502A data sheet.
+We can cut the CIA access time significantly by implementing the 2MHz timings from the 8502A data sheet.
 During a read cycle, the CIA needs 180ns for data to become valid while the clock input (PHI2) is high and the chip select is asserted (low).
 For the best case, the CPU should start a cycle just after the rising edge of PHI2.
 This will allow enough time for the CIA to place data on the bus so the CPU can latch the data at the falling edge of PHI2.
 This cycle is approximately 237ns.
 The worst case scenario is when the CPU starts a cycle too late to meet the 180ns time before the falling edge of PHI2.
 This results in the need to wait until the next rising edge of PHI2 to interact with the CIA.
 This cycle is approximately 700ns.
 Write cycles are more forgiving, as the setup time is only 75ns.

 <p align="center"><img src="/DataSheets/TimingDiagrams/CIA Cycle Best Case Read.png" width="650"></p>
 <p align="center"><img src="/DataSheets/TimingDiagrams/CIA Cycle Best Case Write.png" width="650"></p>